- Troubleshoot "page flashing" or "flickering" (the original page appears briefly before loading the variation)

 Optimizely normally serves experiments on your site without any visual hiccups.
 That said, you may occasionally encounter the following issues:

 Your original page "flashes" or “flickers” (in other words, appears briefly) before loading your variation content

 The page is loading slowly because of an Optimizely experiment

-If so, this article will help you get to the root cause.
 Usually, these issues are related to the snippet or variation code execution timing.
 Below, we walk you through what that means and how to troubleshoot it.
 We also recommend following best practices for optimal site performance with Optimizely.

 If you're experiencing flashing on your live site, pause the experiment immediately before following this troubleshooting guide.